rnsloan/changelog/README.md

 # Changelog

-Generate a `CHANGELOG.md` file from the git history of a respository.
+Generate a `CHANGELOG.md` file from the git history of a respository [https://keepachangelog.com/](https://keepachangelog.com/).

 ## Usage